 Jeff Hagerman is chairman of The Hagerman Group, and is the fourth generation of the Hagerman family to lead the commercial construction company.
 Hagerman became president of The Hagerman Group in 2008 and assumed the chairman role in January 2014.
 He focuses on new business development, client relationships, corporate citizenship and corporate strategic planning.
 Hagerman earned a bachelor’s degree in construction engineering and management from Purdue University.
 He enjoys spending time with his children Drake and Stella, traveling the world, and following Purdue sports.

 Jay B. Love currently serves as CEO and co-founder of Bloomerang.
 Prior to Bloomerang, he was CEO and co-founder of eTapestry.
 He has served the nonprofit world for 32 years.
 He received a bachelor's degree in business administration from Butler University.
 He and wife Christie have three grown children and five grandchildren.

-Rita McCluskey is first vice president, wealth management services for Merrill Lynch, Pierce Fenner & Smith.
-She joined Merrill Lynch in 1993, currently a partner of the GME McCluskey Group.
+Rita McCluskey is senior vice president, wealth management services for Merrill Lynch, Pierce Fenner & Smith.
+She joined Merrill Lynch in 1993, currently a partner of the The McCluskey Group.
 She focuses on investments, cash management, estate and insurance, and retirement planning.
 She earned her certified financial planner designation from the Certified Financial Planner Board of Standards and graduated from Marian University with a degree in business administration.
-Rita and husband Roger reside in Brownsburg with their three children.
+She and husband Roger reside in Brownsburg with their three children.

 Commissioner, Indiana Parole Board